andy0530/ECS171-Final-Project/README.md

 * `market_segment_Online`
 * `distribution_channel_Undefined`

-fail to reject the null hypothesis and therefore do not have any relation in predicting the if a booking is cancel our not.
+Finally we run our model using only the the variable that we find significant.
+In this case we again split our data again as well as run our logistic regression with 1000 iteration and 'Newtowns-CG' algorithm.
+We find a similar accuracy and error as the first model.

+`picture 5`

+We as well run k-fold for our sencond model to check if we are using our data correctly.

+`picture 6`

+### Model 2: Neural Net Model

+## Results

+### Model 1: Logistic Model

-Then we look at our error for both test and training data set.
-With both being similar enough that the model was correctly implement as well as having an error of 0.429 and 0.427 with is low enough for it not to be overfitting
+From the this general logistic regresion model we got an accuracy of 81%.Then we look at our error for both test and training data set.
+With both being similar enough that the model was correctly implement as well as having an error of 0.419 and 0.416.

+`picture 6  beside picture 7`

+We aswell test our model with k-fold getting an accuracy of 81.4% and std 0.003.

+`pciture 8`

+we run a p-value test where at significance 0.05 we would find which have actual correlation in predicting the if a booking is cancel.
+From this test we find that the values below have not significance in our model.

+`picture 9`

 Then we created a new model with just the values we consider relevant.
 We get the same accuracy of 81% as our original model meaning that our theory was right by eliminating those features.
+SImilarly for our error we got 0.421 and 0.419 which is close enough to each other to inference that there is not underfitting the model or overfitting.

+`picture 10 beside picture 11`

+looking at our k-fold we got an accuracy of 81.3% and std 0.002

+`picture 12`

-Finally we conclude that the three most relevant feature are
+Finally we conclude that the three most relevant feature are :

 * `previous_cancellations`
 * `previous_bookings_not_canceled`
 * `required_car_parking_spaces`

-with required car parking spaces having the largest coeffiecient. previous cancellations is the second largest and not previous cancellations the third highest.

-Interpretation:
-Going back to our model with our best accuracy.
-We find that for the three most essential features, required car parking spaces have a higher coefficient which shows a great correlation to not cancel the booking.
-This is because people who reserve more parking spaces are more likely to not cancel the reservation whereas people that do not have parking spaces have the opposite effect.
-The second highest is previous_cancellations which indicates that if a person has a previous cancellation, they are most likely to cancel again.
-Therefore it increases the likelihood of a reservation being canceled.
-Finally, the third highest feature, previous_boo kings_not _canceled shows that if a person has not canceled previously, then they are most likely to not cancel again in their next booking.
-This means that a person who has a parking spot reserved and has not canceled before is probably not going to cancel their reservation.
-On the other hand, if a person has canceled before and they do not have reserved parking spaces, they are likely to cancel the booking.

-### Model 2: Neural Net Model

-## Results

-### Model 1: Logistic Model
+with coefficient:

+`picture 13`

 ### Model 2: Neural Net Model